-NOTE: If a performance evaluation report is not completed and signed by the date marking the end of the original probationary period, the employee automatically becomes a regular employee of UNL
+If a performance evaluation report is not completed and signed by the date marking the end of the original probationary period, the employee automatically becomes a regular employee of the university.

 Forms for Performance Evaluations

-Performance evaluation forms are available from Human Resources.
+Performance Evaluation Form and Guidelines are available from Human Resources.
 Departments may work with Human Resources to develop their own forms.